Council of Heads of Australasian Herbaria

-Botanical collector, born at Durham, Hunter district of New South Wales, in 1839, died at Birtley on 8 September 1940.
+Botanical collector, born at Durham, Hunter district of New South Wales, 22 Sept.
+1839, died at Birtley on 8 September 1940.

 Harriette Sophia Biddulph, botanical collector and grazier, was born at Durham in the Hunter district of New South Wales.
 She was the eldest daughter of Theophilus Foot, grazier and graduate of Trinity College, Dublin, and his wife, Ellen, nee Nesbitt, both Irish-born.
 After completing her education at a Church of England school in Sydney, Harriette trekked north from the Hunter in 1862 when the Foot family set out with their stock for new pastures in Central Queensland.
 The family took up Moravia Downs in the Springsure district, where in 1865 Harriette married Walter John Biddulph, from another of the district's pioneer pastoralist families.